 project.jsonfile belonging to the project.

 To add dependencies to a project, simply search and install them as you would any activity package.
+Please note that the available packages differ depend on the project compatibility.
 For more information, check the Manage Packages page.

 If a workflow opened in Studio has references to packages with versions that aren’t available in current Studio feeds, said dependencies are marked as broken in the Project panel and details are made available in the Output panel.